cfech/local-rag/README.md

 > Lightweight, private, and customizable retrieval-augmented chatbot locally on your computer.

 - [Ollama](https://ollama.com/) for running open-source LLMs and embedding models locally.
-- [Streamlit](https://streamlit.io/) for a clean and interactive chat UI.
+- [Gradio](https://gradio.app/) for a modern, interactive chat UI with real-time parameter tuning.
 - [ChromaDB](https://www.trychroma.com/) for storing and querying vector embeddings.

 Current configuration: